 (1) On December 9, 2015, Ring issued option awards to its named executive officers and directors.
-On January 13, 2016, upon the recommendation of the Compensation Committee, Ring rescinded the option awards granted to its employees and directors (other than Messrs McCabe and Rochford, who are the members of the Compensation Committee) as the result of a significant decline in the stock price and re-issued the option awards as of that date to meet the goals and objectives of the Company's equity based compensation program.
-The amounts shown as Option Awards includes the additional fair value of the new options over the original grant.
+On January 13, 2016, upon the recommendation of the Compensation Committee, Ring rescinded the option awards granted to its employees and directors (other than Messrs.
+McCabe and Rochford, who are the members of the Compensation Committee) as the result of a significant decline in the stock price and re-issued the option awards as of that date to meet the goals and objectives of the Company's equity based compensation program.
+The amounts shown as Option Awards include the additional fair value of the new options over the original grant.

 All granted options vest at the rate of 20% each year over five years beginning one year from the date granted and expire ten years from the grant date.
-A summary of the status of the stock options as of December 31, 2016, 2015 and 2014 and changes during the years ended December 31, 2016, 2015 and 2014 is as follows:
+A summary of the status of the stock options as of December 31, 2017, 2016 and 2015 and changes during the years ended December 31, 2017, 2016 and 2015 is as follows: